 A meat thermometer probe is useful here, the internal temperature should read 72°C / 163°F in the thickest part of the chicken.
 Once this temperature has been reached, remove the chicken and the lemon slices from the pan and set aside to keep warm.

-Strain the stock into a clean pan, discarding the garlic and other bits.
+Strain the stock using a sieve/strainer.
+Pour the strained mixture into a clean pan, discarding the garlic and other bits.

 Reduce this liquid until it is thick and glossy, then use a silicon pastry brush to brush the crispy skin of the chicken pieces.
 Garnish the dish with more fresh thyme.
 (If you are using store-bought chicken stock, you may find that it reduces to a very salty glaze, so its unlikely you will need to season the dish further before serving.
 But, that is always a personal preference...
 ENJOY!)